mailchimp/wordpress/readme.txt

 1. Unzip our archive and upload the entire mailchimp directory to your `/wp-content/plugins/ directory`
 2. Activate the plugin through the **Plugins** menu in WordPress
-3. Navigate to **Settings** click **Mailchimp Setup**.
+3. Navigate to the **Mailchimp** menu.
 4. Enter your Mailchimp API Key and let the plugin verify it.
 5. Select the list where you want to send new Mailchimp subscribers.
 6. Optional: Turn **Merge Fields** and **Groups** on or off.
 Navigate to **Appearance**, and click **Widgets**.
 Drag the Mailchimp Widget into one of your Widget Areas.

 = Advanced =

-If you have a custom coded sidebar or bells and whistles that prevent enabling widgets  through the WordPress GUI, complete these steps instead.
+If you have a custom-coded sidebar or something that prevents enabling widgets through the WordPress GUI, complete these steps instead.

 WordPress v2.8 or higher:
 ` [mailchimpsf_form] `

-If you are adding it inside a php code block, pop this in:
+If you are adding it inside a php code block, add this:

 ` mailchimp_sf_signup_form(); `

-Or, if you are dropping it in between a bunch of HTML, use this:
+Or, if you are adding it within HTML, use this:

 `<?php mailchimp_sf_signup_form(); ?>`